TL;DR

 The Alarming Reality: Deconstructing the £50,000+ Risk

 The "1 in 3 drivers" figure stems from a detailed analysis of common policy configurations.
 Millions of UK drivers opt for standard policies without crucial add-ons, creating predictable shortfalls.
-According to ABI data, while comprehensive cover is popular, the uptake of essential extras like enhanced legal protection and guaranteed hire cars remains worryingly low.
+According to ABI data, while comprehensive cover is popular, the uptake of essential extras like enhanced legal protection and subject to terms hire cars remains worryingly low.

 Let's break down how costs can accumulate to over £50,000 after a serious at-fault accident.